There are actually two important questions here.

 They can also get in some much-needed teeth grinding time with carousel hanging toys.

-Many individuals create their own hanging toys using chinchilla safe wood and some prefer to purchase them commercially from online marketplaces such as Amazon or even Pet Suppliers such as Chewy or Petco.
+Many owners create their own hanging toys using chinchilla safe wood, while others prefer to purchase them commercially from online marketplaces like Amazon, or even Pet Suppliers like Chewy or Petco.

 Either will work just fine.

-Just experiment some until you figure what your chinchilla enjoys most.
+Just experiment some until you figure out what your chinchilla enjoys most.

-This will keep you from having to purchase their toys nonstop if you can learn to craft them on your own with a few simple tools and a few spare minutes on a weekend day.
+You won’t have to purchase toys nonstop, if you can learn to craft them on your own with a few simple tools and a few spare minutes on a weekend day.

 They can also come in fun festive colors which is a nice perk to tailor towards your male or female chinchillas.

-What I especially love about these lava blocks is that they include the pre-drilled inserts so you can place the blocks at various levels of the cage.
+What I especially love about these lava blocks is that they include the pre-drilled inserts so you can place them at various levels of the cage.